-You can find below information about the structure and content of the programme, such as some of the themes that you can focus on in your studies and example course sets offered in the IBL programme.
-Please note that the exact course offering may change for each academic year and we do not guarantee that a specific course would be offered to you.
-Teaching information for each academic year will be available in the University's online course catalogue for students (type 'IBL' to the search field).
+On this page you can find information about the structure and content of the programme, such as some of the themes that you can focus on in your studies.
+Please note that the exact selection of courses may change for each academic year.
+You can find more information about the programme structure and an up-to-date list of courses for the current academic year in the Instructions for Students (select the name of the programme from the drop-down menu to see the right information).

 The scope of the IBL Master's programme is 120 credits (ECTS) to be completed in two academic years.
 The programme comprises compulsory and optional studies, seminars and research work including a Master’s thesis.